-The Sunset Stroll of the beautiful historic Bellefontaine Cemetery and Arboretum takes place two hours before sunset and features a two mile walking tour over moderate terrain with a Master Guide who will discuss the rich history of the cemetery and the park-like landscape.
+The Sunset Stroll of the beautiful historic Bellefontaine Cemetery and Arboretum is a two hour tour that begins before sunset and features a two mile walking tour over moderate terrain with a Master Guide who will discuss the rich history of the cemetery, the interesting persons interred there and the horticulture of the park-like landscape.

 Arrive between 15-20 minutes before the tour.
-Reservations are required by calling 314-381-0750 or online-see event listings on website.
+Space is limited so reservations are required by calling 314-381-0750 or online-see event listings on website.
 This event is FREE, but donations are appreciated.

 The historic Bellefontaine Cemetery was started in 1849 by a group of prominent men from the city of St. Louis.
 Almerin Hotchkiss, an associate of Frederick Law Olmsted who designed New York's Central Park, was hired to design the layout of the cemetery.
 Hotchkiss became friends with Henry Shaw and with his help, the cemetery is now noted to have one of the finest collections of trees in the St. Louis area.
 Amazing examples of architecture and cemetery art can also be found at Bellefontaine Cemetery, as well as the final resting places for many famous people including Adolphus Busch, of the famed Anheuser-Busch beer brewery; William Clark, famous explorer of the Lewis and Clark Expedition; and James Eads, architect who designed the St. Louis Eads Bridge.

 Bellefontaine Cemetery is open daily for visiting 8am to 5pm, with extended hours in the summer.
 The Cemetery hosts many private and public, bus, walking and special themed tours throughout the year.

 Please check the website listed on each event to get the most up-to-date information.